- Academic Advising

 e.
 Fabrication: Altering or transmitting, without authorization, academic information or records

-The complete Academic Integrity Policy, including the reporting of a charge of academic dishonesty, penalties of academic dishonesty, and the appeal processes, can be located in the Academic Bulletin.
+Special procedures are used to address violations of academic integrity.
+The complete Academic Integrity Policy, including the reporting of a charge of academic dishonesty, penalties of academic dishonesty, and the appeal processes, can be located in the Academic Bulletin on page 18.

 3. Copyright Infringement Policy